 - Web traffic from emails or link clicks

-According to SendLane, research has shown that resending emails can result in “a potential revenue increase of 30% and CTR increase of 42%.”
+According to Email Monks, research has shown that resending emails can result in “10% to 40% more opens per email.”
 Once you determine what data you’ll use to measure your campaigns, set goals to continuously work towards.
 Maybe you’ll want to start by working to achieve a 5% revenue increase and 10% CTR increase, then work your way up.

 With these seven best practices in mind, you can map out your email resend campaign and set your marketing automation system to automatically deliver it.